Bdaya-Dev/reporter/packages/reporter/README.md

 * Language independent, can be adapted for Excel, Html, Pdf, Markdown, txt, etc ...
 * Surprisingly easy to use.

+## Getting started

+1. Depend on the `reporter` package `dart pub add reporter`
+2. Optionally depend on other specific generators like `reporter_html`, `reporter_syncfusion_flutter_xlsio`, etc...
+3. Use `TabularReporter.calculateCells` to calculate the cells from rows and columns

 ## Example

 Checkout the [example](example/reporter_example.dart) to see how to generate this table: